experientials/ziloo/Hardware/CAMERA_MODULE.md

 Since the image sensors are oriented on the FFC board they can be hardcoded to their ID

-## Synchronised Dual Image Sensors Diagram (Job)

-You should have experience with image sensors and have access to full datasheets from the manufacturers.
-I am currently looking at OV2732/35, but am open to other suggestions.

-The aim of this job is to produce,

-- a diagram with two image sensors
-- suggestion for sensors with 1080p low light video capture capability
-- reasoning for sensor choices
-- datasheets for the proposed sensors
-- details on which pins to expose to the receiving/controlling MCU
-- details on clocks to connect

-The diagram must connect the two sensors to capture video in sync.
-The two sensors can be different as one is focused on daytime and the other on nighttime.

 ## Hirose DF40 single eye connector 34/40 pins

-- DF40C-34DS-0.4V(51) Receptacle
-- DF40C-34DP-0.4V(51) Plug

 1  AF_VDD     Power    Autofocus             3.3V ?
 3  AVDD_2V8   Power    Analog 2.8V OUTPUT, Max 500mA